Questions about your application, project or event, with regard to the coronavirus?

 the Mondrian Fund matches the amount already awarded by the region to the museum in question.
 Application deadline was 10 July at 5 PM.

 - Corona Crisis Compensation Arrangement for Museums with 40,000-100,000 Annual Visitors

 the corona virus compensation arrangement for museums with up to 100.000 visitors is a new arrangement complementing the possibilities for regional museums of national importance for the Ministry of Education, Culture and Science (OCW).
-The deadline is 27 July at 5 PM.
+Application deadline was 27 July at 5 PM.

 Update: 27 May 2020

 The Dutch government has made an additional support package of €300 million available for the cultural sector.
 In a letter to Parliament, Minister Van Engelshoven announced how these additional support measures are to be worked out.
 The Mondriaan Fund is very pleased that the Minister has made €11.8 million available to the six National Culture Funds for the support of individual makers.
 Of this amount, an amount of almost €2 million will be allocated to the Mondriaan Fund, through which artists and intermediaries can receive extra support.
 It is also good news that money will be made available for presentation institutions through the Mondriaan Fund and that €16 million will be made available to regional museums.

 Read more about the allocation of the support packages (in Dutch).

 Over €4 million extra for artists, intermediaries, galleries, small museums and artist initiatives through the Mondriaan Fund